forcedotcom/salesforcedx-vscode/contributing/publishing.md

 ## Publishing Main

 The merge into main will trigger a run of the 'Test, Build, and Publish' GHA workflow that will run the tests, build vsix files, and send a slack notification that a publish workflow has been initiated.
-After all tests have passed it will trigger a required approval for continueing the job.
+After all tests have passed it will trigger a required approval for continuing the job.

 Before approving the publish to the marketplace download the vsix files, install them locally and verify they are working as expected.